Max-Edelson/Bullet-Journal/specs/adrs/2021-05-14-Not Allowed Upload Image, Audio, Video.md

 * Deciders: The whole team member
 * Date: 2021-05-14

-## We are on the coding phase so we need to decide what to use so that everyone can keep up with each other

-We have finished the design process.
-With the design we had, we decided to start coding as soon as possible.
-There are many frameworks and libraries for us to choose.
-With these libraries and framworks, we don't know they will help us or be a problem for us.
-Not all of us have experience of using different frameworks and libraries.
+## We decided to use local storage as the data storage method.
+With reserach, the maximum storage is 5MB.
+We are afraid that users cannot store what they want to store.

+We had a discussion about use local storage for our data storage.
+With only 5MB, we wish users can still store their most important data.

 ## Decision Drivers

-* TAs and Professors will only provide help for vanilla html, css an javascript
-* We need time to study different framework and libraries
-* However, frameworks and libraries might help us to build our website
+* Video takes up too much space
+* Audio takes up too much space
+* Images take up to much space.

 ## Considered Options
-* Use vanilla html, css and javascript
-* Use Bootstrap and React
+* Let users store whatever they want, include video, audio, images
+* Only let users store text

 ## Decision Outcome

-Chosen option: " Use vanilla html, css and javascript", because most people do not have the experiences of using Bootstrap and React before.
-We probably need tons of time to study these instead of start coding.
-Also we will get more help from TAs and Professor Powell.
+Chosen option: "Only let users store text", because most people used to record to take notes are the text.
+This is the basic functionality of our log.
+We do not want other like image, video and audio take up too much space.
+In that way, texts will lose their their functionality.
 ### Positive Consequences <!-- optional -->

-* We have started coding.
+* We don't have to include designs and implementation for image, audio and video
+* We are confident that the storage is enough for a short time

 ### Negative Consequences <!-- optional -->

-* We might need to write more code to implement a feature
+* Users might have less experience with our website.
+* They might want to store image, audio, video as well.

 ## Pros and Cons of the Options <!-- optional -->

 ### [option 1]

-Use vanilla html, css and javascript<!-- optional -->

-* Good, because everyone in our groups knows vanillar html, css and javascript
+Let users store whatever they want, include video, audio, images<!-- optional -->

-* Good, because TAs and professor Powell can help us if we encounter problems
+* Good, because our website can have more functionalities.
+* Good, because some users want to store video, audio, images.
+We can satify their needs.
-* Bad, because we probably need to write more code with one feature
+* Bad, because we don't have space.

 ### [option 2]

-Use Bootstrap and React<!-- optional -->
+Only let users store text<!-- optional -->

-* Good, because we can write less code
+* Good, we have enough space for short time.
-* Good, because most people build websites with these two.
-We will have more docs in the internet.
+* Good, because people will not meet the situation that they can't store text.
-* Bad, because TAs and Professor Powell won't help us.
-* Bad, most people in the group don't know how to use.
+* Bad, because some users want to store video, audio, images.
+We cannot satify their needs.